SYGong/sygong.github.io/_posts/2018-12-15-zigzag-conversion.md

         cycle_len = 2 * numRows - 2

         for r in range(numRows):
-            # Each cycle has at most 2 characters
+            # Each cycle has at most 2
-            # in each row, denote
+            # characters each row, denote
             # i as index of first one and
-            # j as index of the second one
+            # j as index of the second one.

             for i in range(r, len(s), cycle_len):
                 zigzag += s[i]
                 if r != 0 and r != numRows - 1: